Copyleaks/Java-Plagiarism-Checker/README.md

 </ol>
 <p>Now you have the project in your workspace and you can make alterations that fits your own specific needs.
 As default, the project includes the file ‘Main.java’.
 This file will allow you to easily run and check your project.</p></li>

+<li>Download the
-<li>Download the JAR files – choose this option if you want to use the code as-is.
-Download the <a href="https://api.copyleaks.com/downloads/sdk/java/CopyleaksAPI.Java.JARs.v2.0.zip">JAR files</a> and then, follow the next steps:
+	files – choose this option if you want to use the code as-is.
+Download the <a href="https://github.com/Copyleaks/Java-Plagiarism-Checker/raw/master/copyleaks_api.jar">JAR files</a> and then, follow the next steps:
 <ol>
 <li>Extract the files.</li>
 <li>Open Eclipse and select the process you want to integrate with Copyleaks API.</li>